oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-redirecttoaction-instead-of-returning-a-view-thats-not-named-the-same-as-the-action/rule.md

 ```

-::: greybox
-Figure: Bad Example – Returning a different view is misleading and potentially dangerous
+::: greyboxFigure: Bad Example – Returning a different view is misleading and potentially dangerous

 :::